LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-02-displaying-auth0-user-profiles-in-ASP.NET-Core-MVC.md

 ## Create a JWT ##

+Keep in mind if you commit the JWT to a public version control system like Github make sure you then generate a new token else hackers can use the publicly accessible JWT to access your application when you run it.
 [Go here to learn how to generate the token and then copy it into memory.](https://auth0.com/docs/tokens/management-api-access-tokens/get-management-api-access-tokens-for-testing)

 Make sure you set the tokens to a max of 2592000.

 Now that you have generated the token it is time to copy it into a class.
-Let's create the class in models called ConstantString.
+Let's create the class in the Models called ConstantString.

 ```
     public static class ConstantStrings